Linaro/website/_posts/current/blog/2021-06-02-arm-transfers-cmsis-pack-technology-to-linaro.md

 * Develop the concept of a software layer that defines a collection of pre-configured software components
 * Organize the taxonomies of standard APIs that are essential for re-useable software stacks

 STMicroelectronics, NXP Semiconductors and Arm are the founding members of the Open-CMSIS-Pack project.
+We welcome contribution and participation from other organisations.
 If you would like to support and contribute to the Open-CMSIS-Pack project, please contact contact@linaro.org.

 For further information about the Open-CMSIS-Pack project, visit [open-cmsis-pack.org](https://www.open-cmsis-pack.org/).
-Alternatively if you want to find out more about Linaro and the work we do, make sure to [get intouch](https://www.linaro.org/contact/)!
+Alternatively if you want to find out more about Linaro and the work we do, make sure to [get in touch](https://www.linaro.org/contact/)!